dibyendumajumdar/simpledbm/simpledbm-rss/docs/database-api.rst

 Accessing table data
 ====================

-In order to read tuples, you must open a scan.
-A scan is a mechanism for accessing tuples one by one.
+In order to read table data, you must open a scan.
+A scan is a mechanism for accessing table rows one by one.
 Scans are ordered using indexes.

-Opening an TableScan requires you to specify a start condition.
+Opening an TableScan requires you to specify a starting row.
 If you want to start from the beginning, then you may specify null values as the starting row.
+The values from the starting row are used to perform an index search, and the scan begins from the first row greater or equal to the values in the starting row.

 In SimpleDBM, scans do not have a stop value.
-Instead, a scan starts fetching data from the first row that is greater or equal to the supplied start row.
+Instead, a scan starts fetching data from the first row that is greater or equal to the supplied starting row.
 You must determine whether the fetched key satisfies the search criteria or not.
 If the fetched key no longer meets the search criteria, you should call ``fetchCompleted()`` with a false value, indicating that there is no need to fetch any more keys.
 This then causes the scan to reach logical EOF.

 The code snippet below shows a table scan that is used to count the number of rows in the table.::

   Transaction trx = db.startTransaction(IsolationMode.READ_COMMITTED);
   boolean okay = false;
+  int count = 0;
   try {
     Table table = db.getTable(trx, 1);
-    assertNotNull(table);
-    Row tableRow = table.getRow();
+    /* open a scan with null starting row */
+    /* scan will use index 0 - ie - first index */
     TableScan scan = table.openScan(trx, 0, null, false);
     try {
       while (scan.fetchNext()) {
         scan.fetchCompleted(true);
-        i++;
+        count++;
       }
     } finally {
       scan.close();